sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Payments industry
     - The process by which a business discerns that some money has the colour of revenue is called revenue recognition.

+- CBDC (Central bank Digital Currency)
+    - Database maintained by Central Bank
+    - Like cash, it would not earn any interest
+    - only way to have account with RBI
+    - Crypto is de-centralized (so to say), CBDC is not
+    - It can be programmed for restricted use like destination bound (as food coupons),or being time bound etc.
+    - Dollar reserves of RBI - Only onshore US banks can have these dollars and not RBI.
+Every central bank has account with one of these banks.
+US is aware of all international transactions happening in Dollars.
+    - CBDC can potentially be used as alternative to USD with RBI acting as banker.
+India is Well placed for this because it has consistent current account deficit.

+- Tech
+    - Consistent Hashing - Used to distribute requests/data efficiently and evenly across servers.
+One way to distribute hash keys across servers in a range.
+Lets say, given SHA-1 algorithm for hashing, we find out min (i.e. 0) and max of this algorithm and then allocate keys across servers in this range.

+## 2022-Mar-23 Wed

+- What is Observability?
+    - Observability means gaining visibility into the internal state of a system.
+It’s used to give users the tools to figure out what’s happening, where it’s happening, and why.
+At Cloudflare, we believe that observability has three core components: monitoring, analytics, and forensics.
+Monitoring measures the health of a system - it tells you when something is going wrong.
+Analytics give you the tools to visualize data to identify patterns and insights.
+Forensics helps you answer very specific questions about an event.

+- Human Psychology
+    - Uncertainty is the root of all progress and all growth.
+As the old adage goes, the man who believes he knows everything learns nothing
+    - Work expands so as to fill up the time available for its completion

+- Joel Greenblatt's wisdom
+    - 1. Understand incentives -Companies are run by people.
+Understand how the top management is being motivated.
+Out of their total package, how much compensation is fixed and variable?
+Do they see their companies as their life's work or just another "job"?
+    2. Don't sell too early - If a company is performing well and its valuation is sensible, never sell it.
+(I'll probably sell a bit to feel good, but I'll keep the bulk.)We have our blind spots.
+Overcome it by sharing our thesis with others and listening to feedback.
+    3. The hard part - focusing on easy companies  - Simplicity is key.
+Invest in what we can understand well so we can succeed.
+In investing, it's about the returns we can generate -- not how complex our ideas are.
+    4. Control our emotions and do proper valuation work.= Take control of our emotions when we're investing.
+Don't take the shortcut, do proper work on valuations.
+Valuation work acts as an anchor during volatile markets.
+    5. Focus on normalised earnings When Wall Street is short-sighted, it is easy to outperform just by being a long term investor.
+Focus on the bigger picture.If a high-quality business is facing short term challenges that are not fatal, give it a break.
+Stay vested.
+    6. Less leverage the better - we could be right in our analysis but short-term prices may disagree -- causing temporary negative losses.
+If we're leveraged up, we may potentially suffer from a margin call before we're proven right.
+    7. Mr Market will eventually get it right = In the short term, the stock market is terrible at valuing businesses.
+That is your opportunity.
+But in the long term, if your company is worth its weight, it will be reflected in its share price.

+- US Taxation
+    -  if you buy stocks in your 401(k) tax-advantaged retirement account, and you sell them to buy other stocks in the 401(k), you don’t pay taxes; a 401(k) defers taxes until you take money out at retirement.
+    - if you buy shares in a mutual fund, and they go up, and you don’t sell, you might have to pay taxes anyway.
+A mutual fund pools your money with many other people’s money and buys a bunch of stocks for all of you.
+And if the mutual fund sells stocks, it incurs capital gains taxes, which it passes on to its holders.
+Roughly speaking what this means is that if you invest in a mutual fund, and it goes up, and you don’t sell, but other investors in the mutual fund do sell, then you have to pay taxes.
+(As do they.)
+One reason people like to invest in exchange- traded funds is that this rule is weird and the ETF business has found ways to avoid it.

+-  a cyclical is a company that will prosper in good times and suffer in bad.
+That's because it makes or sells expensive products or luxury items that customers can put off buying when they are short on cash.
+People continue to buy deodorant, dental floss, Big Macs, and headache pills no matter what, which is why drugstores and fast-food restaurants are not cyclicals.
+- The best time to get involved with cyclicals is when the economy is at its weakest, earnings are at their lowest, and public sentiment is at its bleakest.

+- Peter lynch's stock criteria,
+    - Relatively debt free
+    - beaten down in market
+    - selling for less than cash in their bank accounts -If it's a choice between investing in a good company in a great industry, or a great company in a lousy industry, I'll take the great company in the lousy industry any day.
+Good management, a strong balance sheet, and a sensible plan of action will overcome many obstacles, but when you've got weak management, a weak balance sheet, and a misguided plan of action, the greatest industry in the world won't bail you out